DanSam5K/Blog-project/README.md

 - Go to the repo
 - Open a pull request
 or
-- Feel free with a click [issues page](https://github.com/DanSam5K/Blog-App/issues).
+- Feel free with click [issues page](https://github.com/DanSam5K/Blog-App/issues).

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 ## Show Your Support
 Give a ⭐️ if you like this project!